-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current COVID-19 pandemic, we update the worldwide case numbers daily.
+A list of all infections and deaths by country can be found on our COVID-19 virus topic page.

 Weight and size

-|Body height||172 cm||159 cm|
+|Body height||173 cm||159 cm|

 |HIV / Aids||0.02%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Paraguay, 13.4% of all over 15-year-olds are still smokers.
+In Paraguay, 11.5 percent of all over 15-year-olds are still smokers.

-Medical care provided by doctors and hospitals in Paraguay is below average compared to the world population.
-The country provides 1.3 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesMedical care provided by doctors and hospitals in Paraguay is below average compared to the world population.
+The country provides 0.8 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 18 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+According to current information, about 16 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.

 Red line: access to water supply via wells or delivered drinking water